 The Eurocinema is located in the very center of Subotica in the business building of the Open University.
 During the Palić European Film Festival, the cinema hosts films from New Hungarian Film and The Country in Focus programs and also a rerun of films from Official Selection program.

-As part of the pre-festival program, films from Best of Europe program and homages dedicated to the winners of the Aleksandar Lifka Award will be shown in this cinema theatre.
+As part of the pre-festival program, films from Best of Europe and Europe 4 Kids programs and homages dedicated to the winners of the Aleksandar Lifka Award will be shown in this cinema theatre.